zuozhenggh/learning-library/data-management-library/database/graph/graph-real-time-recommendations/analyze-zippelin/analyze-zippelin.md

 Zeppelin is essentially a scripting environment for running ordinary SQL statements along with a lot of other languages such as Spark, Python, Hive, R etc. These are controlled by a feature called "interpreters".

 The in-memory analyst provides an interpreter implementation for Apache Zeppelin.
 This lab sets up a zeppelin notebook environment to connect to the in-memory analyst and runs queries to analyze the retail graph created earlier.

+### Objectives

+- Analyze the graph using Apache Zeppelin and the interpreter provided by the Graph server

+### Prerequisites

+- An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account
+- Successful completion of all steps in the previous lab

 ## **STEP 1**: Setup Zeppelin in a Docker Container